Freight and passenger railway network

-UAE has well-connected ground road transportation infrastructure and the seven emirates are connected through highways.
+UAE has a well-connected ground road transportation infrastructure, and the seven emirates are connected through highways.

-The new railway project is expected to be a sustainable and efficient alternative for transportation of freight and passengers throughout urban and rural areas of the Emirate.
-It is expected to serve about 16 million passengers and 50 million tonnes of freight.
+The new railway project is expected to be a sustainable and efficient alternative for the transportation of freight and passengers throughout urban and rural areas of the Emirate.
+It is expected to serve approximately 16 million passengers and 50 million tonnes of freight.

 The railway infrastructure will significantly contribute to the reduction of road traffic emissions.
 Railway connectivity will promote trade and social development in the Emirate and across the GCC countries.

 Construction of the Etihad Rail is divided into Stage One and Stage Two.
 Stage One was completed in 2016 and Stage Two is currently under construction.
 Construction of more than 70% of Stage Two of the railway network has been completed.